OBSERVABILITY PLATFORM

 • Histogram metric: Collects information about the distribution of request durations for traces that match a filter.

-Chronosphere provides a default Trace Metrics dashboard with panels that display the requests, errors, and durations of requests associated with a created trace metric.
+Chronosphere Observability Platform provides a default Trace Metrics dashboard with panels that display the requests, errors, and durations of requests associated with a created trace metric.
 The dashboard also includes a service map of the requests.

 View existing trace metrics